 It would be better practice to require surveyors to use more appropriate, dedicated terms to describe the relevant sections of the documents - e.g. 'report' for the section dealing with their evidence, and 'submissions' for the remainder.
-Nevertheless, the term 'representations' is so familiar as a generic concept that it is used for convenience in this section to cover all the different types of document that will be exchanged by the opposing sides.
+Nevertheless, the terms 'representations' or 'submissions' are so familiar as a generic concept that they are used for convenience in this section to cover all the different types of document that will be exchanged by the opposing sides.

-15.4 Directions/Procedural Instructions
+15.4 Directions